 It’s virtually impossible to avoid nowadays.
 Whether you’re glued to your iPhone, reading Mashable articles, or logging into your Google+ account for the first time in six months, you’re sure to notice: Flat design is totally in right now.
 The new iOS7 is a perfect example of this dominant new trend: textures have almost been completely rejected in favor of streamlined, bold, simple, unapologetic geometry and flat color.
 And it’s way cool.

 These sorts of shifts often happen suddenly, but they’re nothing new.
 The web has gone through several visual revolutions in its twenty years of breathless innovation.
 Back in the 90’s, no website was complete without a revolving earth .gif somewhere in your header.
 In the early 2000’s, you were avant-garde if you had an ultra-glossy facebook button.
 More recently, subtle textures and a sense of “depth” was the mark of solid design, and in a lot of cases that’s still very true. it’s important to remember that not every website needs to chase after this new trend.
-But most of Key Web’s recent work make use of slick, refined, flattened color in some way.
+But most of Key Web’s recent work makes use of slick, refined, flattened color in some way.

 Elegant and Functional